 The first step is planning, and it starts with knowing what the living room is going to be used for most.
 Any remodel or renovation for functional purposes requires you to start by charting out what you need most out of that space, and everything else follows.

 Try and map your week’s routine and see what your living room is used for most.
-Is it more often than not the room where your children have play-dates or is it somewhere where you majorly spend Sunday afternoons lounging with a cup of coffee?
-Are you one for intimate gatherings of family and friends or a space which fill up fast with people at every dinner party?
+Is it more often than not, the room where your children have play-dates or somewhere where you majorly spend Sunday afternoons lounging with a cup of coffee?
+Are you one for intimate gatherings of family and friends or a space which fills up fast with people at every dinner party?

 Next, you need to physically address the space you have at hand.
 Depending on its size and accessibility, you will need to choose and arrange your furniture for easy accessibility.
-Sometimes we have a tendency to over-fill rooms with furniture, the appeal of which often wears out with time and instead leaves us feeling trapped in the clutter.
+Sometimes we have a tendency to over-fill rooms with furniture.
+As time goes by, this often leaves us feeling trapped in the clutter.

 The most important rule is that all the entries and exits should be free.
-An unhindered movement should be possible from the living room into other spaces – the main door and extensions like balconies or gardens.
-The living room usually becomes the heart of the home, and it is important to keep it easy to reach and move around in.
+Unhindered movement should be possible from the living room into other spaces like the main door and extensions – balconies or gardens.
+The living room usually becomes the heart of the home, and it is important that it is easy to reach and move around in.

 Decluttering is important, but make sure not to space out the furniture too much – it is important for the space to be comfortable and yet not obstruct the audibility of conversation in the living room.

-When it comes to distance, it is best to judge by physically moving things around, but when in doubt, there are a few thumb rules you can fall back on.
-For example, 3 feet between any two chairs and couches gives the individual enough personal space, but when the space between two people exceeds 10 feet then you can be rest assured that communication is going to be a strain.
+When it comes to distance, it is best to judge by physically moving things around.
+But when in doubt, there are a few thumb rules you can fall back on.
+For example, 3 feet between any two chairs and the couch gives the individual enough personal space.
+When the space between two people exceeds 10 feet then you can be assured that communication is going to be a strain.

 The center table and coffee table should be at arm’s length of the person seated on the adjacent couch or chair, but it is important for there to be at least a 15 to 20-inch gap so that the knees don’t hit the rim of the table.

-We’ll never really know till we see it in front of us, so once you pick your furniture then allow the final placement of each item to be a process of arrangement and rearrangement.
-Every individual has their own way of working; there are a few who like to take their time and plan out details, while others prefer to be spontaneous.
-For those of you who prefer a concrete plan, start with a scaled drawing of the space; moving things around on paper so that you get an idea of how it would look.
-This route is always easier than to rearrange the furniture in actuality, especially the heavy cabinets.
+We’ll never really know till we see it in front of us.
+Once you pick your furniture, allow the final placement of each item to be a process of arrangement and rearrangement.
+Every individual has their own way of working.
+Few people like to take their time and plan out the details, while others prefer to be spontaneous.
+For those of you who prefer a concrete plan, start with a scaled drawing of the space.
+Move things around on paper so that you get an idea of how it will look.
+This route is always easier than to actually rearrange the furniture, especially the heavy cabinets.